 Safe as otherwise provided in this Property Rates Policy, the Chief Financial Officer of Mogale City shall be empowered to apply and administer all powers pursuant thereto.

 28. ADDENDUM

-Outcomes of Objection and furnishing of reasons fee will be charged at R500.00 (VAT inclusive) per property.
+The fee for furnishing of reasons for Objection outcomes will be charged at R500.00 (VAT inclusive) per property.